Andrew Bowen

 Andrew Bowen is an American actor and comedian.
-He was a cast member on Mad TV and voices Johnny Cage in Mortal Kombat.
+He was a cast member on MADtv and voices Johnny Cage in the Mortal Kombat universe.

 Life

 Bowen was born in Boston and raised in Vermont.
 After watching the film Grease at the age of six, he told his parents that he wanted to be "like John Travolta when he grew up".
 His mother considered enrolling him in dance class, but decided against it.
 The following year, he performed as the lead in his first play titled Once Upon a Rhyme.
 He continued studying ballet and modern jazz for eight years and was involved in local theater throughout high school.

-During the summer following his high school graduation, Bowen acquired an agent in New York City, then moved to Los Angeles.
+Bowen's family later relocated to New Jersey, where his grandmother's house was used as a filming location, an opportunity that helped him secure a talent agent.
+During the summer following his high school graduation, Bowen acquired an agent in New York City, then moved to Los Angeles at age 19 to pursue acting.
 His first film role would have been as Kathryn Erbe's love interest in What About Bob?
 (1991).
 He received a letter from director Frank Oz before the film's release informing him that his role had ended up on the cutting room floor.
 He worked in various part-time jobs, such as commercials and small roles on television, while also taking screenwriting courses at the University of Southern California.

 A father of three, Bowen is a devoted family man.
 His son, Seth Lucas Bowen appeared in an episode of CBS series Bad Teacher.